CatOrfanos/Web-Dev-Hw/Project-2/readme.md

 8. I learned about Sematic Markup
   9. The emphaisis the the writen text

->>>**And Now its time to Start My porject!** I am going to be making my porject about "How to make the best brownies!"
+>>>**And Now its time to Start My porject!**
+>>>>I am going to be making my porject about "How to make the best brownies!"
 >>>> First I need to do some research on my topic and start with the basic first few lines of my index.html.
 The doctype, my title.
-I am getting slightly confused with the head and body lables.... and im not sure if I am doing them **correctly!**
+I am getting slightly confused with the head and body lables.... and im not sure if I am doing them **correctly!** I also am struggleing to figure out how to link website again! ugh!!!